tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

      tidy data set with the average of each variable for each activity and each subject.

-### Implementation of the above taks in the script
+### Implementation of the above tasks in the script

 This script performs all the above tasks, but in a sligtly different order.
 The script takes the folloing steps